 Filter by topic

-Anglicare Submission to the Review of the National Housing and Homelessness Agreement (2022)
+Submission: Review of the National Housing and Homelessness Agreement (2022)

 Anglicare’s submission into the Productivity Commission’s review of the National Housing and Homelessness Agreement emphasised the need for a rights-based, strategic national policy approach and associated funding to address the housing crisis now and into the future.

-Exploring the interplay between the private rental sector and complex tenancies
+Report: Exploring the interplay between the private rental sector and complex tenancies

 This report, prepared by University of Queensland Bachelor of Social Science students and based on a series of interviews with property managers in the private rental sector, explores how these property professionals respond to complex tenancies.
 The research focuses particularly on tenancy sustainment.

-Home Stretch Queensland: Triggering change
+Article: Home Stretch Queensland – triggering change

 This article for the February 2021 issue of Parity, the national journal of the Council to Homeless Persons, shares the journey of the Queensland Home Stretch ‘extended care to 21’ campaign largely through the eyes of Aimee, the youth advisor to the Queensland committee.